Skip to Content

 Lead Batteries

-Heavy lead batteries, like car batteries, boat batteries and smaller sealed lead acid batteries that are seen in security systems and backup units need to be recycled and are the only type of battery to have close to a 100% recycling rate in the United States.
-Other than environmental factors, like having to mine for new materials, recycling lead batteries is also cost-effective.
-Reclaimed lead from recycled batteries is used to manufacture new batteries.
+Heavy lead batteries, like car, truck and marine batteries, must be recycled and are one of the only batteries that have nearly a 100% recycling rate in the United States.
+Other than environmental factors, recycling lead batteries is also cost-effective.
+Reclaimed lead and plastics from recycled batteries are used to manufacture new batteries.

 Recycle Your Old Batteries and Light Bulbs at Batteries Plus

-Do you have batteries lying around that need to be recycled?
+Batteries Plus is here to help with all of your battery recycling and disposal needs!
 Stop into your local Batteries Plus store to see how we can help you.
-Batteries Plus is happy to help with your recycling needs.
-Visit our recycling page to see how we can help you with your recycling needs.
+Visit our recycling page to learn more about what we will recycle, everything from light bulbs and batteries to small electronics and power tools.
 Keep in mind that some items that we do accept come with a fee attached for proper disposal.

 To learn more about recycling batteries and lightbulbs please read our blog articles titled "Recycle Your Old Batteries and Light Bulbs at Batteries Plus" and "How to Dispose of Car Batteries Safely".